Ishank-dubey/DSInJs/README.md

 Find consecutive pairwise

-Interleaving Queue - Interleaving the firsr half with the Second half
+Interleaving Queue - Interleaving the firt half with the Second half

 Reverese K elements in a Queue